What are US Veteran Services?

 • Assets.

-The VA offers these benefits retroactively, so awards are backdated to the time of application.
+The VA offers these benefits retroactively, so awards are backdated to the date of application.
 This is important to note when considering care options.
-Often individuals have to borrow from family members or explore temporary loan options while they wait for the VA to process their claim, but these loans can be repaid with the retroactive funds.
+Often, individuals have to borrow from family members or explore temporary loan options while they wait for the VA to process their claim, but these loans can be repaid with retroactive funds.

 While many individuals are eligible for this benefit, the key to receiving it is filling out and filing a completed application; applications should also be supplemented with supporting documentation.
 The time it takes the VA to process claims depends largely in part on the information provided by the individual filing.
 The more detailed the claim, the less work the VA has to put forth in locating the information themselves.
 Providing the VA with all they need on the front end can also curtail denials.
 This can make all the difference when the need for increased care is immediate.

-Thus, though personal care needs often increase with age causing a redirection of income to cover the costs of care, the additional funds the VA offers can increase care options and make care more affordable.
+Thus, though personal care needs often increase with age, causing income to be redirected to cover the costs of care, the additional funds the VA offers can increase care options and make care more affordable.